SkylineCommunications/dataminer-docs/connector-help/connector_help/Ross Video General Frame - Cobalt Digital 9922.md

 ### Input Flex

-On this page, you can configure the input flexfor each channel of path 1 and path 2.
+On this page, you can configure the input flex for each channel of path 1 and path 2.

 ### Input Audio Status - Path 1 / Input Audio Status - Path 2